Action Hallucination in Generative Vision-Language-Action Models: Conclusions, Discussion, and Future Work

 \section{Conclusions, Discussion, and Future Work}

-Taken together, our results suggest that robust VLAs will not emerge from scale alone.
-The challenge is \emph{structural}: hallucination-free and successful behavior lives on disconnected and thin subsets of action space, and long horizons turn small local errors into global failures.
-Our analysis points to design principles more specific than ``scale the data'' or ``add a verifier''.
-Topology calls for discrete structure to represent disconnected feasible behaviors.
-Precision favors allocating computation to iterative refinement (or projection) within a chosen mode to reliably hit thin feasible sets, possibly with a properly designed/learned action space.
-Planning requires pairing verification with adaptive, feedback-driven proposal mechanisms, rather than one-shot accept/reject tests.
+Taken together, our results suggest that robust VLAs are unlikely to emerge from scale alone.
+A core challenge is \emph{structural}: hallucination-free and successful behavior lives on disconnected and thin subsets of action space, and long horizons turn small local errors into global failures.
+Our analysis points to design principles more specific than ``scale the data'', ``increase the number of layers'', or ``add a verifier'': we should design VLA systems so that test-time computation is spent on {multiplicative amplification} of \emph{valid} behavior under controlled verification error, and \emph{structure} robot architectures to make that amplification possible.

-The emerging empirical trend in frontier systems~\cite{molmoact,nvidia2026alpamayo,pi0.6} is consistent with our findings.
-For example, $\pi_{0.5}$~\cite{intelligence2025pi} samples discrete subtasks along with a generative action head, which can potentially mitigate the topology barrier.
-Alpamayo‑R1~\cite{nvidia2026alpamayo} uses a flow-matching trajectory decoder to produce a control-based representation of \emph{kinematically-feasible} waypoints (the continuous output manifold).
-Our action hallucination theory provides a lens to sharpen this trend: we should design VLA systems so that test-time computation is spent on {multiplicative amplification} of valid behavior under controlled verification error, and structure robot model architectures to make that amplification possible.

-\mypara{Limitations and future work} We view this work as a step toward a broader theory of VLAs and RFMs.
-For tractability, we assume deterministic dynamics and abstract away perception, partial observability, memory, and stochasticity---extending our theory view to consider these elements is important.
+\mypara{Limitations and future work} We view this work as a step toward a broader theory of VLAs and other RFMs such as World Action Models.
+Extending our theory to encompass perception, memory, and stochasticity is a natural step forward.
 Our verification-guided planning model also simplifies planning and verification; richer models could tighten amplification requirements and yield sharper algorithmic guidance.
 Beyond verification, future work can examine other reasoning approaches~\cite{zawalski2024robotic,molmoact,nvidia2026alpamayo}.
-Finally, it would be interesting to extend our theory towards task distributions and to training-time interventions that systematically reduce hallucinations.
-We believe progress along these lines can guide the development of next-generation VLAs that are not only more capable, but more \emph{trustworthy}.
+Finally, it would be interesting to extend our theory towards task distributions and to training/test-time interventions that reduce hallucinations.
+Progress along these lines can guide the development of next-generation VLAs that are not only more capable, but more \emph{trustworthy}.